gradjitta/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-The input image size considered was 66x200, after required cropping (to focus the road ) and resizing the original image.
+The input image size considered was 66x200, after required cropping (to focus on the road ) and resizing the original image.
 The model uses Nvidia model as described in [the paper](https://arxiv.org/pdf/1604.07316.pdf).
 It consists of a convolution neural network with 9 layers (5 convolutional layers and 3 fully connected layers).
 The first 3 convolutional layers use strided 5x5 kernels followed by the convolutional layers that use non-strided 3x3 filters.
-I used Picking an already working model architecture and trying to train a model that navigates the entire track is in-fact time-saving decision, as building a good architecture would require lot of experimentation.
+I picked an already working model architecture and tried to train a model that navigates the entire track and building a good architecture from scratch would require lot of experimentation.

 Layer (type)                     |Output Shape          |Param #     |Connected to
 --- | --- | --- | ---